 In some ways, the global measles immunization program has been a victim of its own success, particularly in the U.S. and Europe, says Dr. Vázquez.

 “We’ve been so successful in decreasing the number of cases, and that allows people to say no to a vaccine because the disease is something they haven’t seen before.
 Suddenly, people incorrectly believe the vaccine itself is the threat,” she adds.
 “It boils down to education.
 As medical providers, it is our duty to not just say, ‘Get vaccinated,’ but to explain in very clear terms why this vaccine matters.”

 Parents’ opinions matter

-Jaspreet Loyal, MD, a pediatric hospitalist (a doctor who only sees patients inside the hospital), agrees.
-She sometimes meets resistance from parents who don’t want their newborns to receive a vitamin K injection, which has been routinely given to newborns since 1961 to prevent a rare but potentially lethal bleeding disorder.
+Jaspreet Loyal, MD, a pediatric hospitalist (a doctor who only sees patients inside the hospital), sometimes meets resistance from parents who don’t want their newborns to receive a vitamin K injection, which has been routinely given to newborns since 1961 to prevent a rare but potentially lethal bleeding disorder.
 “Although the vitamin K injection is not a vaccine, many parents who refuse childhood vaccinations also decline it,” Dr. Loyal says.
 “Physicians need to understand where parents are coming from.
 For us to partner and take care of a child together, we need to be respectful and nonjudgmental.
 We really need to listen to each other.”